vegarang/aoc/README.md

 ## Utilities for [Advent of code](https://adventofcode.com/) in python

 Inspired by [caderek/aocrunner](https://github.com/caderek/aocrunner), but not nearly as fancy.
 This just fetches the input for today and generates a _very_ basic skeleton for todays task.
 Has flags for selecting another day (or year) if needed.
+Can also generate a .md of which stars you've gotten so far in a given year.

 Set-up using python 3.9